Book 16

 A) Answer these questions:

-4. What did the man say?
+6. What did the man with the gun demand?

-7. What did the man say then?
+7. What did John say about his money?

 B) Which words in the story mean the opposite of: